 Somewhere in the recesses of the cleaning supply cabinet was a can of fume-free oven cleaner.
 Why we have this, I’m not really sure*.

 I think the oven cleaner may have arrived when a friend passed along what the movers wouldn’t pack.
 We have a self-cleaning oven, I can’t imagine what would possess me to buy a can.
 The oven cleaner caught my eye and I decided, what the heck it’s this or buying spray paint.
-I removed the grille and took it to the bathroom -it was raining.
+I removed the grille and took it to the bathroom since it was raining.
 After chasing the kids out of my make-up and out of the room, I sprayed down the entire grille, turned on the exhaust fan, and walked away.
 Ten minutes later I used the shower to rinse off the oven cleaner.
 To my delight, the grille looks brand new.

 Is this a great cleaning tip for everyone?
 Not necessarily, as I hope most of you don’t have air returns smack in the middle of your living room.
 If your air return is in the ceiling, it’s less likely to have the pollen problem.
 It’ll still get dusty, but a quick wipe with a damp rag or the soft brush of a vacuum cleaner should be sufficient.